lunna-i3/Lunna-CNC-source/README.md

 - Cnc info scrapper(name, motd[soon], uptime)
 - Easy color modifications
 - 2FA
-- etc(i dont remember all shits i maked)
+- etc(i dont remember it all)

-## just that, if u want to use it, have fun to modify whatever u need, but not claim as ur shit pls
+## just that, if u want to use it, have fun to modify whatever u need